tenstorrent/tt-studio/README.md

    ssh -L 3000:localhost:3000 <username>@<remote_server>
    ```

-> ⚠️ **Note**: To use Tenstorrent hardware, use the `--tt-hardware` flag with the `startup.sh` script.
-This will enable the necessary hardware configurations automatically without manual changes to `docker-compose.yml`.
+> ⚠️ **Note**: To use Tenstorrent hardware, during the run of `startup.sh` script and select "yes" when prompted to mount hardware.
+This will automatically configure the necessary settings, eliminating manual edits to docker-compose.yml.
 ---

 ### For Developers